lunartechfreek/pawfect-pups/TESTING.md

 ## Device Testing

-As well as testing on real world devices i wanted to test on other devices that i could not access.
+As well as testing on real world devices I wanted to test on other devices that I could not access.
 For this i used [BrowserStack](https://www.browserstack.com/).
 I tested the the website on various mobile and tablet devices, and also various mobile browsers on these devices.
 See some examples below:

 ![Iphone Screenshot](docs/readme-files/iphone-15.png)